Siyuan Wang

 CIRES

 Dr. Siyuan Wang uses a variety of modeling tools to study the chemical and physical processes in the atmosphere, as well as the broad impacts on air quality and the climate system.
-His current research focuses on the model development and evaluation using field observations and satellite products, as well as wildfire smoke impacts on air quality and the climate system.
-His research interests include ocean biogeochemistry control on the atmospheric chemistry, reactive halogen and sulfur chemistry, and chemical evolution in biomass burning plumes.
+His current research focuses on the plume dynamics and chemical evolution of wildfire smoke, as well as the ocean biogeochemistry control on the atmospheric chemistry (in particular halogen and sulfur chemistry).
+He is also interested in the application and integration of novel machine learning techniques in Earth system models.
 He was an NCAR Advanced Study Program (ASP) postdoctoral fellow (2017-2019) and received a J. William Fulbright Junior Research Award in 2012-2013.

 Education